mediadrop/mediadrop/doc/install/apache-wsgi.rst

 .. sourcecode:: bash

-   # Navigate to the directory where your modified mediacore.wsgi is
+   # Navigate to the directory where your modified mediadrop.wsgi is
    cd /path/to/...

    # Force a refresh of the MediaDrop code
-   touch mediacore.wsgi
+   touch mediadrop.wsgi